vemonet/rdflib-endpoint/README.md

 [![Run tests](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml) [![CodeQL](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml)

-A SPARQL endpoint to serve machine learning models, or any other logic implemented in Python.
+A SPARQL endpoint based on a RDFLib Graph to easily serve machine learning models, or any other logic implemented in Python via custom SPARQL functions.
+It can also be used to expose a RDFLib Graph as a SPARQL endpoint, with or without custon functions.

 The deployed SPARQL endpoint can be used as a `SERVICE <https://your-endpoint-url/sparql>` in a federated SPARQL query from regular triplestores.
 Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based), it is also CORS enabled.